Build an ISO Hybrid Live Image¶

 being the default.

-With the appropriate settings present in config.xml
+With the appropriate settings specified in config.xml

 $ sudo kiwi-ng system build \